NextDom/plugin-MiFlora/docs/en_US/faq.md

 ### Does this plugin rely on third-party APIs?

-> Le plugin utilise le Bluetooth pour récupérer les informations du MiFlora.
+> The plugin uses Bluetooth to retrieve information from MiFlora.
-Il faut installer le Bluetooth et s'assurer que `gatttool -b macAddMiFlora --char-read -a 0x35` fonctionne sur le device cible.
+You need to install Bluetooth and make sure that `gatttool -b macAddMiFlora --char-read -a 0x35` is running on the target device.

 ### Is this plugin compatible with the FlowerPower plugin?

-> Oui, validé par Nechry.
+> Yes, validated by Nechry.

 ### Does this plugin monopolize Bluetooth?